tenox7/wrp/README.md

 $ wrp -ua="Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/119.0.0.0 Safari/537.36"
 ```

-### Why is WRP called "proxy" when it's not

-Experimental proxy mode is now implemented in head masster.

 ### Why isn't there a Docker image for armv6

 Because https://hub.docker.com/r/chromedp/headless-shell/ doesn't have one.
 WRP uses that image.
 If you have a fork that builds for armv6 let me know.